AakankhyaMahapatra/erp-system/README.md

-# erp-system
+# README

-This is my final year project
+This is a project about ERP System of the college.